willgraham345/lab07_willgraham_jaredgarey/progress.md

 This activity will deal with filtering for specific message types.

-1. Create a function that sends two different types of messages.
-2. Register a callback which filters only one type of message.
+~~1.
+Create a function that sends two different types of messages.~~ ~~.
+Register a callback which filters only one type of message.~~

 ## [Activity 2](https://github.com/uofu-emb/rtos/tree/main/labs/7.networking#activity-2)